Rebekah-Shunmugapandi/sea-change-semester-data-labs/Lab03/Lab03-CombiningAndVisualizingData.md

 ![](Lab03-CombiningAndVisualizingData_files/figure-gfm/unnamed-chunk-43-1.png)<!-- -->

 This still isn’t great at looking at the year-on-year change.
-What we can do is create a box and whiskers plot for every year to show the distribution in each year.
+What we can do is create a boxplot for every year to show the distribution in each year.
 Here, we want to treat the year as a factor, rather than a regular number:

 ``` r
 ggplot(surfaceData,